 Be prepared by having a workstation already set up.
 Not much is needed besides spare boxes, tape, packing material, and products at hand.
 It’s also suggested that you have an ‘extra item’ bin, so you can easily add that little something more to replacements to improve customer experience.

 Fine tuning these strategies based off the cycle of your business and the tools your team has is critical.
-Maintaining positive relationships with your customers by always going above and behind is the key to building a sustainable and successful subscription business.
+Maintaining positive relationships with your customers by always going above and beyond is the key to building a sustainable and successful subscription business.
 If you remain mindful of the basics steps of the replacement process, you’ll find that replacements don’t have to be a headache after all!